Force & Mass

 2. braking force

-1. lab-f.txt
+2. lab-f.txt

 A group of physics students measured the acceleration of a laboratory cart pulled across a table by a string tied to a falling weight.
 They varied the weight on the string, but kept the total mass of the system constant.
-Perform a linear fit on this data and use the slope to determine the mass of the system.

-2. lab-m.txt
+3. lab-m.txt

 A group of physics students measured the acceleration of a laboratory cart pulled across a table by a string tied to a falling weight.
-They varied the mass of the cart, but kept the weight on the end of the string constant.
+They varied the mass of the system, but kept the weight on the end of the string constant.

 1. Transform the data so that a linear fit can be performed.